The Eye (The Lord of the Rings: The Rings of Power): Release

 "The Eye" premiered on Prime Video in the United States on October 7, 2022.
 It was released at the same time around the world, in more than 240 countries and territories.
+For two weeks leading up to the premiere of the second season on August 29, 2024, the first season was made available for free on the streaming service Samsung TV Plus in the US, Canada, Brazil, the United Kingdom, and Germany.

 Reception

 Viewership

-Software company Whip Media, who track viewership data for the 21 million worldwide users of their TV Time app, calculated that for the week ending October 9, two days after the episode's debut, The Rings of Power remained the second-highest original streaming series for U.S. viewership, behind Disney+'s She-Hulk: Attorney at Law.
-Nielsen Media Research, who record streaming viewership on U.S. television screens, estimated that the series was watched for 988 million minutes during the week ending October 9.
+Whip Media, which tracks viewership data for the 21 million worldwide users of its TV Time app, calculated that for the week ending October 9, two days after the episode's debut, The Rings of Power remained the second-highest original streaming series for US viewership, behind Disney+'s She-Hulk: Attorney at Law.
+Nielsen Media Research, which records streaming viewership on US television screens, estimated that the series was watched for 988 million minutes during the week ending October 9.
 This kept the series in third-place on the company's list of top streaming series and films, behind only Netflix's Dahmer – Monster: The Jeffrey Dahmer Story and Disney+'s Hocus Pocus 2.
 Parrot Analytics determines audience "demand expressions" based on various data sources, including social media activity and comments on rating platforms.
-During the week ending October 14, the company calculated that The Rings of Power was 38.7 times more in demand than the average U.S. streaming series, a 25 percent increase that moved it up to third on the company's top 10 list for the week.
+During the week ending October 14, the company calculated that The Rings of Power was 38.7 times more in demand than the average US streaming series, a 25 percent increase that moved it up to third on the company's top 10 list for the week.

 Critical response

-The review aggregator website Rotten Tomatoes reported an 82% approval rating with an average score of 7.6/10 based on 22 reviews.
-The website's critics consensus reads: "'The Eye' blinks when it comes to fully capitalizing on the momentum that its predecessor's volcanic climax promised, but it succeeds admirably in dovetailing plotlines and teeing up a cohesive finale."
+The review aggregator website Rotten Tomatoes calculated that 83% of 23 critics reviews were positive and the average rating for the episode was 7.6 out of 10.
+The website's critics consensus reads, "'The Eye' blinks when it comes to fully capitalizing on the momentum that its predecessor's volcanic climax promised, but it succeeds admirably in dovetailing plotlines and teeing up a cohesive finale."